urfdvw/circuitpython-online-ide-2/README.md

 [CircuitPython](https://circuitpython.org/) is a version of Python that runs on microcontrollers and single-board computers.
 Its development is sponsored by [Adafruit](https://www.adafruit.com/).

-**CircuitPython Online IDE** is a community open-source project published on GitHub Pages under the GPL 3 license.
+The **CircuitPython Online IDE** is a community open-source project published on GitHub Pages under the GPL 3 license.
 It is developed and maintained by [River Wang](https://github.com/urfdvw).

 ### Contact Me

-For IDE feedback, please check [Feedback and Code Contribution](https://github.com/urfdvw/CircuitPython-online-IDE2/wiki/Feedback-and-Code-Contribution).
+For IDE feedback, please check [Feedback and Code Contribution](https://github.com/urfdvw/circuitpython-online-ide-2/wiki/Feedback-and-Code-Contribution).
 For other communications, please send an email to `urfdvw@gmail.com`.
 For the latest updates on the IDE and my DIY projects, please follow me on:

 -   Twitter: [@River\_\_\_Wang](https://twitter.com/River___Wang)
 -   YouTube: [@Riverwang](https://www.youtube.com/channel/UCeunCRTBkjHWynMl4I4le_A)